oce13/OMedoc-client/README.md

 ```
 npm start
 ```
-Use `i` if you want to run on a IOS simulator or `a` if you want an ANDROID simulator
+Press `i` if you want to run on a IOS simulator or `a` if you want an ANDROID simulator

 The app will reaload if you make edits.